binocroc/TCLWorkshop/README.md

 ![pic3](https://github.com/binocroc/TCLWorkshop/assets/59701387/401b9e66-5694-40a6-b0f4-7e5a858d0d06)

-4. Read the Constraint file and convert them into SDC file:
+4. Read the Constraint file and proccess parameters for the SDC file:
    - Convert the constraint file into a matrix and define the SDC constraints

 ![pic 1](https://github.com/binocroc/TCLWorkshop/assets/59701387/04c90c7e-a751-46e3-9c0d-2cad715e94f9)